olcf/olcf-user-docs/systems/2024_olcf_system_changes.rst

 May 2024 - Kronos available for production use
 -----------------------------------------------

-Kronos is expected to be available May 2024.
+Kronos is expected to be available late July 2024.
 Updates to the availability schedule will be posted to this site and through the OLCF weekly email.

 Kronos Overview
 ^^^^^^^^^^^^^^^^